Cheshunt F.C.: Stadium

 The clubhouse and pitch were ready for the opening game of the 1957–58 season against Wingate.
 A year later the main stand was built by the groundsman Albert Prior, his son Maurice and chairman Frank Davis in their spare time.
 It held 400 spectators on bench seats and had a door in the centre to the changing rooms.
 A covered terrace was built on the other side of the pitch in 1963, although located 20 yards back from the pitch.
 Floodlights came in 1964, the current function hall three years later.
 In 1977 the current changing rooms were built, enabling the conversion of the old changing rooms to the clubhouse.
 In 1982 proper seating was installed for the first time, with the oak seats in the directors box were taken from White Hart Lane's old west stand (which was being demolished) and the plywood seating to the north end of the stand was taken from the relatively new north-west corner of White Hart Lane.

 In the 2002–03 season, the section of terracing south of the main stand was covered and named in honour of defender Kurtis Townsend, son of then manager Troy Townsend, who had died whilst travelling to an away game the previous season and seats originally from the East Stand at Stamford Bridge were installed on the covered terrace.
 The main stand, the Kurtis Townsend stand and the floodlights were all replaced in the summer of 2015.
-A new main stand seating 250 was built on the halfway line closer to the touchline while two small covered standing areas were positioned behind each goal.
+In 2023 a new main stand seating 250 was built on the halfway line, while two 700-capacity terraces were installed behind each goal.

+Cheshunt have had a groundshare agreement with Spartan South Midlands League Premier Division club FC Romania since 2011.